 Let me first say that I found The Hunger Games to be a very compelling book.
 I sped through it in less that twenty-four hours and was thoroughly captivated by it.
-The suspense was drawn out very well and the cliff-hanger ending left it impossible for me to even consider not reading the second book in the trilogy.
-I was also relieved to find that all comparisons to Twilight were superficial at best.
-Katniss is a stronger and much more dynamic and character than Bella, and Peeta is way more relatable than Edward and refreshingly human.
+The suspense is tantalizingly drawn out and the cliff-hanger ending left it impossible for me to even consider not reading the second book in the trilogy.
+I was also relieved to find that all comparisons to Twilight are superficial at best.
+Katniss is a stronger and much more dynamic character than Bella, and Peeta is way more relatable than Edward, not to mention refreshingly human.

 As for the writing, Suzanne Collins did a brilliant job of illustrating the world in which Katniss lives without spending too much time on long, boring descriptions of futuristic technologies and historical background.
-(I know some reviewers wished that Collins had spent more time relating the historical events that led to the downfall of America and the creation of Panem, and I do hope that she provides this history in Catching Fire, but I think it was a good idea to leave it out of the first book.
-However, I do wish that a map of Panem had been provided.)
-I also appreciated the delicate way Collins described the events inside the arena of the Hunger Games.
-She effectively communicated the horror and brutality of the Games without being too graphic.
+(I know some reviewers wished that Collins had spent more time relating the historical events that led to the downfall of America and the creation of Panem, and I do hope that she provides this history in Catching Fire, but I think it was a good idea to leave it out of the first book; however, I do wish that a map of Panem had been provided.)
+I also appreciate the delicate way Collins describes the events inside the arena of the Hunger Games.
+She effectively communicates the horror and brutality of the Games without being too graphic.

 The Hunger Games and the Culture